-§5402.
+§ 5402.
 Contracts for transportation of mail by

-(a) In this section-
+- (a) In this section- - (1) the term "acceptance point" means the point at which nonpriority bypass mail originates:

-- (1) the term "acceptance point" means the point at which nonpriority bypass mail origi- - (2) the terms foreign air carrier, "air carrier", "interstate air transportation", "foreign air carrier".2 and "foreign air transportation" have the meanings given such terms in section 40102(a) of title 49, United States Code; (3) the term "base fare" means the fare paid - to the carrier issuing the passenger ticket or carrying nonmail freight which may entail service being provided by more than 1 carrier; - (4) the term "bush carrier" means a carrier operating aircraft certificated within the payload capacity requirements of subsection (g)(1)(A)(iv)(I) on a city pair route; - (5) the term "bush passenger carrier" means a passenger carrier that meets the requirements of subsection (g)(1)(A)(iv)(I) and provides passenger service on a city pair route; - (6) the term "bush route" means an air route in which only a bush carrier is tendered nonpriority bypass mail between the origination point, being either an acceptance point or a hub, as determined by the Postal Service, and the destination city;

-1So in original.
-Probably should be set off by quotation marks and the term "foreign air carrier" probably should appear only
+- (2) the terms foreign air carrier, "air carrier", "interstate air transportation", "foreign air carrier". and "foreign air transportation" have the meanings given such terms in section 40102(a) of title 49, United States Code; (3) the term "base fare" means the fare paid - (3) the term "base fare" means the fare paid to the carrier issuing the passenger ticket or carrying nonmail freight which may entail service being provided by more than 1 carrier; - (4) the term "bush carrier" means a carrier operating aircraft certificated within the payload capacity requirements of subsection (g)(1)(A)(iv)(I) on a city pair route; - (5) the term "bush passenger carrier" means a passenger carrier that meets the requirements of subsection (g)(1)(A)(iv)(I) and provides passenger service on a city pair route; - (6) the term "bush route" means an air route in which only a bush carrier is tendered non-priority bypass mail between the origination point, being either an acceptance point or a hub, as determined by the Postal Service, and the destination city; - (7) the term "certificated air carrier" means an air carrier that holds a certificate of public convenience and necessity issued under section 41102(a) of title 49; - (8) the term "city pair" means service between an origin and destination city pair; - (9) the term "code-share relationship" means a relationship pursuant to which any certificated air carrier or foreign air carrier's designation code is used to identify a flight operated by another air carrier or foreign air carrier: - (10) the term "composite rate"- - (A) means a combination of mainline and bush linehaul rates and a single terminal handling payment at a bush terminal handling rate paid to a bush carrier for a direct flight from an acceptance point to a bush destination beyond a hub point; and - (B) shall be based on the mainline rate paid to the hub, plus the lowest bush rate paid to bush carriers in the State of Alaska for the distance traveled from the hub point to the destination point; - (11) the term "equitable tender" means the practice of the Postal Service of equitably distributing mail on a fair and reasonable basis between those air carriers that offer equivalent services and costs between 2 communities in accordance with the regulations of the Postal Service; - (12) the term "existing mainline carrier" means a mainline carrier (as defined in this subsection) that on January 1, 2001, was- - (A) certified under part 121; - (B) qualified to provide mainline nonpriority bypass mail service; and - (C) actually engaged in the carriage, on scheduled service within the State of Alaska, of mainline nonpriority bypass mail tendered to it under its designator code.3 - 1So in original.
+Probably should be set off by quotation marks and the term "foreign air carrier" probably should appear only - 2So in original.

-$^{^2\,\}mathrm{So}$ in original.
 The period probably should be a comma and the term "foreign air carrier" probably should appear only once.

-- (7) the term "certificated air carrier" means an air carrier that holds a certificate of public convenience and necessity issued under section 41102(a) of title 49; - (8) the term "city pair" means service between an origin and destination city pair; - (9) the term "code-share relationship" means a relationship pursuant to which any certificated air carrier or foreign air carrier's designation code is used to identify a flight operated by another air carrier or foreign air carrier:

-(10) the term "composite rate"-

-- (A) means a combination of mainline and bush linehaul rates and a single terminal handling payment at a bush terminal handling rate paid to a bush carrier for a direct flight from an acceptance point to a bush destination beyond a hub point; and - (B) shall be based on the mainline rate paid to the hub, plus the lowest bush rate paid to bush carriers in the State of Alaska for the distance traveled from the hub point to the destination point; - (11) the term "equitable tender" means the practice of the Postal Service of equitably distributing mail on a fair and reasonable basis between those air carriers that offer equivalent services and costs between 2 communities in accordance with the regulations of the Postal Service: - (12) the term "existing mainline carrier" means a mainline carrier (as defined in this subsection) that on January 1, 2001, was-

-(A) certified under part 121;